verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] Love edging my chai.
 - [ ] How dare you impugn my clicking?
 - [ ] Diffident in the most seductive way.
+- [ ] I will certainly endeavour to do so.